learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/fine-tuning-ml/fine-tuning.md

 This may yield several advantages:
 - Fine-tuning leverages the learning other parties have trained the model to recognize, often taking advantage of learning from larger, more optimized datasets.
-- Fine-tuning may take significantly less time to train, as the process of fine-tuning often involves 'freezing' most of the weights of the model.
+- Fine-tuning may take significantly less time to train, as the process of fine-tuning often involves 'freezing' most of the weights, in other words, preventing the model's weights from changing.
+This way, training the model only involves training a significantly lower amount of weights.
 - Fine-tuning a model may be resistant to overfitting to training data, as most of the weights of the model have been 'frozen' at training time.
 - Fine-tuning enables models trained on general, large-scoped tasks to be adapted to smaller-scale or similar tasks without starting from scratch.